ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 {: #openshift-microservices-configure-sysdig}
 {: step}

 The IBM Cloud provides a fully managed monitoring service.
-Lets create a monitoring instance and then integrate it with your {{site.data.keyword.openshiftshort}} cluster using a script that creates a project and privileged service account for the {{site.data.keyword.mon_short}} agent.
+Let's create a monitoring instance and then integrate it with your {{site.data.keyword.openshiftshort}} cluster using a script that creates a project and privileged service account for the {{site.data.keyword.mon_short}} agent.

 ### Verify that the {{site.data.keyword.mon_short}} agent is deployed successfully